flohansen/elmgorithm/README.md

 ### Overview

 ### 1. Choose an algorithm
 In the settings click the dropdown menu and select an algorithm.
-You can read more about the implementation and performance by clicking the question mark next to the input field.
+You can read more about the implementation and performance by clicking the question mark in the animation control panel.

 ### 2. Insert a number of elements
 In the settings select the input field labeled with 'Elements' and enter the